GSA/idmanagement.gov/_playbooks/playbook-dira.md

       </p>
       </th>
       <td>No</td>
-      <td><p>Public users don’t create accounts or login.</p>
+      <td><p>Public users don't create accounts or login.</p>
       <p>Agency-affiliated privileged users with permissions to edit content still require higher IAL and a minimum AAL2 (two-factor).</p>
       </td>
     </tr>
     <tr>
       <th scope="row">Data and other resources are intended for public release.
-Doesn’t include any controlled unclassified information, but allows public users to create accounts to better support the public user’s experience.</th>
+Doesn't include any controlled unclassified information, but allows public users to create accounts to better support the public user’s experience.</th>
       <td>Yes</td>
-      <td>Doesn’t require proof of a real-life identity (No IAL).
+      <td>Doesn't require proof of a real-life identity (No IAL).
 Single or multi-factor authentication (AAL1).</td>
     </tr>
     <tr>
       <th scope="row">Allows public users to input and access their own personally identifiable information (PII) or protected health information (PHI) for informational purposes.
 The information isn’t required to be verified.
 The application doesn’t allow public users to access anyone else’s PII or PHI.</th>
       <td>Yes</td>
-      <td>Doesn’t require proof of a real-life identity (No IAL).
+      <td>Doesn't require proof of a real-life identity (No IAL).
 Multi-factor authentication (AAL2).</td>
     </tr>
   </tbody>
 </table>